iamarcel/datacamp-teach-playground/chapter1.md

 Have a look at the plot that showed up in the viewer to the right.
 Which color is *not* present in the plot?

-**NOTE** In order to get XP, you have to become premium.
+**NOTE:** In order to get XP, you have to become premium.
 Because premium is awesome!

 *** =instructions
 - Blue